pmeisen/dis-timeintervaldataanalyzer-assembly/README.md

 ### Cloning the needed Repositories

-The pre-defined **TIDA work-space** includes several repositories.
-To utilize the pre-configured work-space it is necessary to clone (see [How to Clone](https://help.github.com/articles/cloning-a-repository/)) the following GitHub repositories into the following folder-structure:
+The pre-defined **TIDA workspace** includes several repositories.
+To utilize the pre-configured workspace it is necessary to clone (see [How to Clone](https://help.github.com/articles/cloning-a-repository/)) the following GitHub repositories into the following folder-structure:

 - [dis-timeintervaldataanalyzer](https://github.com/pmeisen/dis-timeintervaldataanalyzer.git)